shaohuashuizhongyue/shaohuashuizhongyue.github.io/research.md

 - **Imperial Vision Technology/Power System and Equipment Industry Research Institute**(Sep 2024 - present)
 <br>mmPowerHAR: A Framework Using mmRadar for Human Activity Recognition in Power Station
-<br>Research Assistant (supervised by Prof. Jiang Hao, Fuzhou University and Prof. Chen Zhenghua, Nanyang Technological University)
+<br>Research Assistant (supervised by Prof. Jiang Hao, and Prof. Chen Zhenghua, Nanyang Technological University)
 <br>• **Outline**:
 Based on the situations at the power distribution station, using mmWave radar evaluation boards to realise the determination of personnel posture and trajectory tracking;